-- i.
-We do not see any logic or basis for the suggestion that there should be a self-regulatory or other body to oversee media ownership as there is no problem that necessitates such a move; in any case, it is not possible to have a self-regulatory entity governing investment and media ownership.
-Otherwise, self-regulation is working well for content, but that is outside the ambit of this CP.
-Moreover, no methods are needed for measuring market concentration. - ii.
-Contrary to BIF claims, UGC/SM content is far more dangerous then recognised media entities which have a trained manpower curating content as per the prevailing laws, rules and regulations, while algorithmic-led entities follow no rules.
+- (i) We do not see any logic or basis for the suggestion that there should be a self-regulatory or other body to oversee media ownership as there is no problem that necessitates such a move; in any case, it is not possible to have a self-regulatory entity governing investment and media ownership.
+Otherwise, selfregulation is working well for content, but that is outside the ambit of this CP.
+Moreover, no methods are needed for measuring market concentration. - (ii) Contrary to BIF claims, UGC/SM content is far more dangerous than recognised media entities which have a trained manpower curating content as per the prevailing laws, rules and regulations and in India alone, follow more than 5 layers of rules -while algorithmic-led entities follow no rules.
 Moreover, Big Tech like Google is facing a split in many jurisdictions.
-Hence the argument to curb ownership in news and keep UGC and entertainment incl OTT out of the ambit of controls is farcical.
+Hence the argument to curb ownership in news and keep UGC and entertainment including OTT out of the ambit of controls is farcical.
+A detailed outline of our points is made under Part B (4) as above.